-For the miniboone dataset, DrusillaSelect is able to easily recover only four points that provide average 1.05-approximate furthest neighbors.
+For the miniboone dataset, which lies on a low-dimensional manifold in a high-dimensional space, DrusillaSelect is able to easily recover only four points that provide average 1.05-approximate furthest neighbors.
 But because QDAFN chooses random projection bases, it takes very many to have a high probability of recovering good furthest neighbors.
-In our experiments, we were not able to achieve good approximation reliably until using as many as 125 projection bases.
-This effect was also observed with the covertype dataset.
+In our experiments, we were not able to achieve good approximation reliably with QDAFN until using as many as 125 projection bases.
+But because the hardness of the problem is so low with the miniboone and higgs datasets, very few points need to be selected to provide good approximation.
+DrusillaSelect excels in this situation, since it chooses points based on the data distribution.
+A similar effect, where QDAFN needed many projection bases to get a reliably good approximation, was also observed with the covertype and gisette datasets.